Is there a difference in outcomes with Hybresis versus traditional iontophoresis?

 This two hour course will examine the theory and treatment techniques that use electrotherapy in more advanced clinical settings.
 The use of Neuromuscular Stimulation for the treatment of drop-foot, the use of TENS for treatment of CRPS, and the use of Electrical Stimulation to augment stretching will be explored.

-In this course the presenter will provide an overview of fundamental principles and concepts of evidence-based practice.
+In this course the presenter will review principles of evidence-based practice relevant to providing a patient prognosis.
 Course participants will learn a structured approach to forming an answerable clinical question, finding & selecting best available evidence related to the question, determining the validity, strength, & relevance of that evidence, and integrating the evidence with clinical expertise and with patient values & expectations.
-Critical appraisal of evidence will be introduced, with the intent that details of critical appraisal for evidence relating to diagnosis, therapy, and prognosis will be presented in subsequent courses.
-This course is Part 1 of a five part series.
-Recommended course completion in order.
+Critical appraisal for evidence of prognosis will be addressed in detail, with emphasis on answering the questions: 1) Are the results valid?
+2) What are the results?
+3) How can I apply the results to patient care?
+This course is part 4 in a five part series.
+Recommend viewing in series.